ethan-campbell/ethan-campbell.github.io/_pages/research.md

 ![Sailing through sea ice](/assets/images/Pancake_ice.jpg){:height="400px" width="1000px" style="border: 1px solid black"}

 **The ice-covered Southern Ocean around Antarctica is a dynamic region that plays a critical role in global climate.** It is characterized by substantial spatial and temporal variability in heat, salt, and biogeochemical fluxes.
-My current research focuses on several key processes within this region: sea ice growth and melt, snow accumulation on sea ice, offshore polynyas, and the transformation of deep waters.
+My current research focuses on several key processes within this region: sea ice growth and melt, snow accumulation on sea ice, synoptic cyclones, offshore polynyas, and the transformation of deep waters.

 **Accessing the Southern Ocean by ship is often challenging, and so autonomous platforms have become increasingly important for collecting sustained observations within this region.** These include under-ice hydrographic measurements from Argo profiling floats and instrumented seals, and my research takes advantage of these relatively new, year-round observational capabilities as well as remote sensing, atmospheric reanalysis, and numerical models.